pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/component-resources/index.md

 ## Deciding to create a component resource

-Why would you make a component resource instead of just a "simple" logical grouping that you can call and use?
+Why would you make a component resource instead of just a "simple" logical grouping that you can call and use like a generic library full of classes and functions?
 A component resource shows up in the Pulumi ecosystem just like any other resource.
 That means it has a trackable state, appears in diffs, and has a name field you can reference that refers to the entire grouping.

-We've actually already started creating a component resource in the last part when we made a new class that built up an `s3.Bucket` and an `s3.BucketPolicy` with a `define_policy` function.
+We've actually already started creating a component resource in the encapsulation part when we made a new class that built up an `s3.Bucket` and an `s3.BucketPolicy` with a `define_policy` function.
 Let's now turn that logical grouping into an actual component resource.

 ## Converting to a component resource

-When we're converting to a component resource, we're subclassing (or composing from an anonymous field, if you're into Go) the `ComponentResource` so that our new component resource can get all of the lovely benefits of a resource (state tracking, diffs, name fields, etc.) that other resources have.
+When we're converting to a component resource, we're subclassing the `ComponentResource` so that our new component resource can get all of the lovely benefits of a resource (state tracking, diffs, name fields, etc.) that other resources have.

 In Python, we subclass by using `super()` in the initialization of the class.
 This call ensures that Pulumi registers the component resource as a resource properly.